Best smart smoke detector to keep your home safe

 - What to look for when shopping

-- Best smart smoke detector: All our reviews
+- Our smart smoke detector reviews

 The concept is simple: A smoke alarm that tells you there’s a fire nearby is a great, but a smoke alarm that tells you there’s a fire no matter where you are is even better.
 Smart smoke and carbon monoxide (CO) detectors are one of the most useful categories of smart home gear on the market, mainly because they offer a clear advantage over “dumb” versions of the same product.
 And if you have a second home or travel frequently, the additional peace of mind they can provide is invaluable.